okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Kubernetes itself uses this Secrets mechanism to provide the credentials to access the internal API.

 You can use the same mechanism to provide secrets to your application.

+`secrets` is just one way to provide secrets that is native to Kubernetes.